 - To make the frosting, place the cream cheese and vanilla paste in the bowl of a stand mixer and beat until smooth and creamy.
 With the mixer on low, gradually add the powdered sugar until the frosting reaches the consistency you prefer.

 - Spread frosting on the cooled bars.
-Cut into 30 bars.
+Cut into bars and serve at room temp or chilled.

 Amy Coad says